bluemurder/azure-iot-sdks/tools/iothub-explorer/readme.md

 #iothub-explorer
-A sample CLI tool to manage device clients using the Azure IoT Hub service SDK.
-The tool enables you to manage the devices in the identity register, monitor device-to-cloud messages, and send cloud-to-device commands.
+A CLI tool to manage device identities in your IoT Hub registry, send and receive messages and files from your devices, and monitor your IoT hub operations.

+**iothub-explorer** also now incorporates a feature that lets you simulate a device connected to your IoT Hub instance.

 [![npm version](https://badge.fury.io/js/iothub-explorer.svg)](https://badge.fury.io/js/iothub-explorer)